spangbur/OpenShift/README.md

 ## Create Agent ISO

 The Agent ISO can be created on Windows, MacOS, or Linux.
-I've chosen Ubuntu as the platform for illustration purposes.
-Use the following URL to identify and download the specific version of tools required for your installation:
+I've chosen RHEL Developer version which is free for illustration purposes.
+I chose RHEL because getting NMState installed is more straight forward than using other distro's.
+Use the following URL to identify and download the specific version of OpenShift tools required for your installation:

 https://mirror.openshift.com/pub/openshift-v4/clients/ocp/